flaxsearch/flaxcode/flax_search_clients/php/docs/tutorial/tutorial.rst

     $db = $flax->createDatabase('my_database');

 You can use any characters in a database name, even something like "*&/%$!".
 If a database with this name already exists, an exception will be thrown.
-This behaviour can be overridden with the optional overwrite (2nd) and reopen (3rd) parameters.
+(This behaviour can be overridden - see the API documentation.)
-If overwrite is true, any existing database will be overwritten with a new one.
-If reopen is true, the existing database will be opened (note that it doesn't make any sense to supply both parameters as true).

-If you want to open an existing database, you can just use:
+If you want to open an existing database, use:

     $db = $flax->getDatabase('my_database');